LLNL/variorum/src/docs/sphinx/IntelDGPU.rst

 The Intel DGPU port of Variorum depends on:

--  APMIDG
+-  APMIDG 0.3.0 or later

--  One API
+-  One API 2022.06.30.002 or later

-- Other knobs/permissions
+We have tested our port with Aurora early access systems with Intel ATS GPUs.

-We have tested our port with ...
+Note: at this point, monitoring power of Intel DGPU requires no additional permission.
+However, the permission default setting may change in a future driver release.
+Please consult your sysadmin.

 *********************
  Build Configuration